firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [ ] {RR} can you defend number of animals

 - [ ] {VS} did you measure the temperature and did it correspond. not generally true

+### To address contributions
+- turn table into a figure
+- add sentences confirming HPG was better than Gd
+- revise contributions to say i did modeling

+- put it in